-- By mail: Your registration needs to be received by your city or town clerk by the Tuesday three weeks prior to the election. - In person: At a voter registration drive; city or town hall; or at your voting place on Election Day.
-You must fill out a voter registration card (see pages 5-8 for more information). - When you get a driver's license or state I.D. at the Bureau of Motor Vehicles, you will automatically be registered to vote.
+- Online: You will need to submit your registration three weeks before Election Day so that your Town Clerk has time to process the application. - Register to vote online: - https://registertovote.sos.maine.gov/ - By mail: Your registration needs to be received by your city or town clerk by the Tuesday three weeks prior to the election. - In person: At a voter registration drive; city or town hall; or at your voting place on Election Day.
+You must fill out a voter registration card (see pages 4-7 for more information). - When you get a driver's license or state I.D. at the Bureau of Motor Vehicles, you will automatically be registered to vote.

-Whether you register in-person or by mail, you will need to provide proof of identity and proof of residence.
+You will need to provide proof of identity and proof of residence in order to register to vote: